A note regarding COVID-19

 Downtown, 1 Courthouse Square

-The 39th annual Parker County Peach Festival, held in historic downtown Weatherford, invites visitors to indulge in peachy treats including homemade peach ice cream, peach cobbler, peach pie, peach tea, peach smoothies, ice cream topped with fresh peaches, or just plain ol’ juicy peaches.
-There’s nonstop entertainment and activities for the entire family with a food competition, vendors and store specials, and two stages featuring local talent.
-Around 2,200 cyclists participate in the Peach Pedal Bike Ride as well.
+The 40th annual Parker County Peach Festival, held in historic downtown Weatherford, invites visitors to indulge in peachy treats including homemade peach ice cream, peach cobbler, peach pie, peach tea, peach smoothies, ice cream topped with fresh peaches, or just plain ol’ juicy peaches.
+There’s nonstop entertainment and activities for the entire family with a food competition; more than 200 arts and crafts, produce, activity, and food vendors; antique and specialty stores with specials throughout the day; and multiple stages featuring local talent.
+Around 2,200 cyclists participate in the annual Peach Pedal Bike Ride as well.

 Fairfield